soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 - [Initial notes](./docs/README.md): information on the first custom node and development process.

 ## MetasoundBranches
-There is currently one test node available in the MetasoundBranches plugin:
+There is currently one test node available in the MetasoundBranches plugin, with several more in development:

 - `SaH`: an alternative sample and hold unit with an audio-rate trigger.

+This appears in a "Branches" subfolder within Metasound Functions.

 ![Signal flow showing a sample and hold node connected to two sources at audio rate](./docs/SaH_demo.png)